 In this blog entry, we’ll summarize the different types of outsourcing and their benefits.
 If you’re in need of custom-made software solutions, this guide will help you choose the option best suited to your situation.

-What Types of Outsourcing are There?
+Types of IT Outsourcing

 Tech partners usually offer three basic cooperation models.
 None of them is per se better than another.
 Picking the right one depends mainly on your needs, resources and the project.

 In this model, the tech partner delivers you manpower – usually software developers of a given programming language who become part of your team and work on your project.
 In this type of cooperation, you are managing the production, and the developers are responsible for embodying your vision under your direct guidance.

 Extended teams are useful if you already possess an in-house development team but are short on workforce or lack expertise in a certain technology.
 This model is also especially handy if you have a temporary need for more technological experts; obviously, it’s not easy (or beneficial) to hire a new employee just for a short time.

 The main benefits of extended teams include the final cost and overall flexibility.

 Depending on the region, partnering up with an external software partner is usually cheaper than hiring your own team, since recruitment costs time and money.
 Moreover, extended teams allows you to freely decide how many developers you need – and for how many hours.
 That’s not possible with an internal team.

 In this model, the tech partner teams up with you to advise you on the best course of action based on your resources and requirements.